thenatureofsoftware/kubernetes-on-nomad/examples/coreos/README.md

 ## Step 2 - Install kon and generate a configuration

-This step will show you how to install kon and generate a sample configuration.
+This step will show you how to install `kon`-tool and use it to generate a sample configuration.
 ```
 core@core-01 ~ $ sudo mkdir -p /opt/bin \
 && sudo curl -s -o /opt/bin/kon https://raw.githubusercontent.com/TheNatureOfSoftware/kubernetes-on-nomad/master/kon \